 - Director of Southwest Glasgow Community Health and Care Partnership

 - Joint General Manager, Addiction Service – Glasgow

-While Iona is a committed and compassionate social worker, she has a particular interest in developing integrated approaches to improve outcomes for children, young people and adults.
+While Iona is a committed and compassionate social worker across all areas, she has a particular interest in developing integrated approaches to improve outcomes for children, young people and adults.